StillUsefull/nest-js-back-end-lab1/README.md

 # nest-js-back-end-lab1
- This is the first laboratory work on the subject "Development of server software"
+ This is the second laboratory work on the subject "Development of server software"
 ## To run this project you must install node js
 ### cmd line
 ### << npm i
 ### << npm run start

+## lab2